algorithmica-org/algorithmica/content/english/hpc/arithmetic/errors.md

 Apart from the default mode (also known as Banker's rounding), you can [set](https://www.cplusplus.com/reference/cfenv/fesetround/) other rounding logic with 4 more modes:

-* round to nearest, with ties always rounding "away" from zero;
+* round to nearest, with perfect ties always rounding "away" from zero;
 * round up (toward $+∞$; negative results thus round toward zero);
 * round down (toward $-∞$; negative results thus round away from zero);
-* round toward zero (truncation of the binary result).
+* round toward zero (a truncation of the binary result).

 The alternative rounding modes are also useful in diagnosing numerical instability.
 If the results of a subroutine vary substantially between rounding to the positive and negative infinities, then it indicates susceptibility to round-off errors.
-Is a better test than switching all computations to a lower precision and checking whether the result changed by too much, because the default rounding to nearest results in the right "expected" value given enough averaging: statistically, half of the time they are rounding up and the other are rounding down, so they cancel each other.
+Is a better test than switching all computations to a lower precision and checking whether the result changed by too much because the default rounding to nearest results in the right "expected" value given enough averaging: statistically, half of the time they are rounding up and the other are rounding down, so they cancel each other.

 Note that while most operations with real numbers are commutative and associative, their rounding errors are not: even the result of $(x+y+z)$ depends on the order of summation.
 Compilers are not allowed to produce non-spec-compliant results, so this disables some potential optimizations that involve rearranging operands.
 You can disable this strict compliance with the `-ffast-math` flag in GCC and Clang, although you need to be aware that this lets compilers sometimes choose less precise computation paths.

-It seems surprising to expect this guarantee from hardware that performs complex calculations such as natural logarithms and square roots, but this is it: you guaranteed to get the highest precision possible from all operations.
+It seems surprising to expect this guarantee from hardware that performs complex calculations such as natural logarithms and square roots, but this is it: you are guaranteed to get the highest precision possible from all operations.
 This makes it remarkably easy to analyze round-off errors, as we will see in a bit.

 ## Measuring and Mitigating Errors

 There are two natural ways to measure computational errors:

-* The engineers who create hardware or spec-compliant exact software are concerned with *units in the last place* (ulps), which is the distance between two numbers in terms of how many representable numbers can fit between the precise real value and the actual result of computation.
+* The engineers who create hardware or spec-compliant exact software are concerned with *units in the last place* (ulps), which is the distance between two numbers in terms of how many representable numbers can fit between the precise real value and the actual result of the computation.
 * People that are working on numerical algorithms care about *relative precision*, which is the absolute value of the approximation error divided by the real answer: $|\frac{v-v'}{v}|$.

 In either case, the usual tactic to analyze errors is to assume the worst case and simply bound them.

-If you perform a single basic arithmetic operation, then the worst thing that can happen is the result rounding to the nearest representable number, meaning that the error in this case does not exceed 0.5 ulps.
+If you perform a single basic arithmetic operation, then the worst thing that can happen is the result rounding to the nearest representable number, meaning that the error does not exceed 0.5 ulps.
 To reason about relative errors the same way, we can define a number $\epsilon$ called *machine epsilon*, equal to the difference between $1$ and the next representable value (which should be equal to 2 to the negative power of however many bits are dedicated to mantissa).

 This means that if after a single arithmetic operation you get result $x$, then the real value is somewhere in the range